Yermehyaw/alx_react/README.md

 # alx_react
-Learning html, css and react by creating a basic calculator webpage, fufiling alx tasks and trrying out other stuff.
+Learning html, css and react by creating a basic calculator webpage, fufiling alx tasks, building on freecodecamp and trying out other stuff.

 ## Screenshots